 Script Component Palette

-For example, after adding a file share activity to an operation, you double-click it to open its activity configuration screen, where you provide information such as the files you want to interact with and optional file schemas.
-Some editors may be made up of multiple steps, requiring the user to step through the configuration, such the file share activity editor:
+Component configuration screens are unique to each type of component.
+As an example, after creating an instance of a File Share activity, you open its activity configuration screen and provide information such as the files you want to interact with and optional schemas.
+Some editors may be made up of multiple steps, requiring the user to step through the configuration, such the File Share activity editor: